johnvorhies/LightField-Matlab/README.md

 * y2: The filtered sub-band signal to be summed with other filtered sub-band signal components by **applyFilter**.

 ### st_uv = normalizeLF(st_uv)
-Takes each image in the light field and normalizes them for 16-bit grayscale.
+Takes each image in the light field and normalizes them for 16-bit grayscale or RGB.
 If the output image of the filter bank has a loss in dynamic range, this should be uncommented in **applyFilter**.
-Not recommended for RGB as it does not weight the individual channels.